akeneo/pim-community-dev/Bundle/DataGridBundle/Resources/doc/backend/datasources.md

     DATAGRID_NAME_HERE:
         source:
             type: YOUR_ADAPTER_TYPE
+            acl_resource: SOME_RESOURCE_IF_NEEDED
 ```

-Note: your adapter should take care about validation of configuration.
+Note: your adapter should take care about validation of it's configuration.